Authentic Doll Face Examples

 f repairs need to be made to the sides or the head or you intend to peal it and repaint, gently remove the head from the body.
 You may have to stick your finger up under the breastplate and just peal the body from the breastplate.
 You can also use a butter knife, popsicle stick or a orangewood cuticle stick, if you are careful.

 ext, make any repairs to the composition as needed.
 Use wood glue or gorilla glue to glue it back together.
 The gorilla glue will expand and bubble so just wipe it off and try to get it to bubble to the inside of the head.
-Fill in any small holes with wood putty, I use DAP (can be purchased at most hardware stores but I know that ACE Hardware usually has it for sure).
+Fill in any small holes with wood putty, I use DAP wood filler (can be purchased at most hardware stores but I know that ACE Hardware usually has it for sure).
 It comes in different colors but more importantly, it contracts and expands with the composition.

 rms and feet are the same but you don't really have to apply as many coats although I do seal with the spray Krylon.